gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 * Minor fix for instagram json change

 = 1.4.1 =
-* Fixed Instagram update that stoped hashtags from working
+* Fixed Instagram update that stopped hashtags from working
 * Fixed hellip that showed when using wp trim words
-* Modified the function that saved images localy to only save as attachments
+* Modified the function that saved images locally to only save as attachments

 = 1.4.0 =
 * Fixed the issue where duplicate images were being inserted into Media Library